AbdEDjalilSaf/oclock-App/README.md

 # oclock-App
-Welcome to oclock App Project
+Welcome to oclock App Project.Here you defined a Simple circle O'clock